leleliu008/ndk-pkg/README.md

 ## Integrate with CMake directly
 **Note:**
-- `Integrate with Android Gradle Plugin` is the recommended way of use this software.
-If you do not use Android Gradle Plugin's prefab feature for some reasons, you can integrate with CMake directly.
+- `Integrate with Android Gradle Plugin` is the recommended way of using this software.
+If you do not use Android Gradle Plugin's prefab feature for some reasons, you can integrate this software with CMake directly.

 **step1. fetch [ndk-pkg.cmake](https://github.com/leleliu008/ndk-pkg/blob/master/ndk-pkg.cmake) to the directory where your Android project's CMakeLists.txt is located in**
 ```bash